kovidgoyal/kitty/docs/glossary.rst

    overlay
       An *overlay window* is a :term:`kitty window <window>` that is placed on top of an existing kitty window, entirely covering it.
-Overlays are used throught kitty, for example, to display the :ref:`the scrollback buffer <scrollback>`, to display :doc:`hints </kittens/hints>`, for :doc:`unicode input
+Overlays are used throughout kitty, for example, to display the :ref:`the scrollback buffer <scrollback>`, to display :doc:`hints </kittens/hints>`, for :doc:`unicode input
       </kittens/unicode_input>` etc.